wireapp/wire-server/docs/src/how-to/scim/index.rst

 How to set up user provisioning with LDAP or SCIM
 =================================================

-This page has moved to :ref:`User provisioning`:.
+This page has moved to :ref:`User provisioning`.